Zondax/fvm-as-sdk/docs/sdk/how-to-start.md

 to understand how it works, and play with it.

 ### What is BaseState class?
 The `BaseState` is an abstract class created to facilitate to read and write the data you want to preserve.
-In order to achieve this goal, you just need to implement two functions: `encode` and `parse`.
-The first one is used to serialize data to **CBOR** (this is the format FVM uses to save data).
-The second one is used to parse serialized data to a new state with it.
+It implements the save and load functions to read from and save to storage.

 ### What is @zondax/fvm-as-bindgen?
 This package was created to make developers life easier.
 In order to make a smart contract work, there is a series of functions and lines of code strictly required by FVM.